winston/winston.github.com/_posts/2012-12-02-pair_programming.markdown

 The boundaries are limitless and these are just some suggestions that I can think of.

-because PP is a skill that has to be learned and honed and hiring of engineers should be deliberate to make sure that they fit the PP culture.

 ### Do The Good Stuff
 Pair Programming is not a silver bullet but it definitely increases engineering productivity.
 On occasions when you can't do PP, you should still attempt to imitate the benefits of PP.